szuwalski/szuwalski.github.io/_pages/cur_proj.md

 ## Global snow crab dynamics under climate change

 Snow crab are an ecologically and economically important species in higher latitudes in the northern hemisphere.
-In total, seven countries harvest ~200,000 tonnes each year.
+In total, seven countries harvest ~200,000 tonnes each year on average.
 Snow crab are associated with cold bottom waters and recently the Bering Sea population collapsed after a marine heatwave.
 The goals of this project are:

  - Collaborate with international snow crab scientists to put all available data into a common population dynamics framework
- - Identify relationships between estimates of recruitment, mortality, and maturity with environmental and demographic covariates
+ - Identify shared relationships between estimates of recruitment, mortality, and maturity with environmental and demographic covariates
- - Identify conditions under which collapse is likely
+ - Identify conditions under which population collapse is likely
  - Generalize lessons learned from snow crab management for other resources under climate stress

 ![figure1](https://szuwalski.github.io/files/snow_globe.png)